 - Save Invoice: This saves the invoice and takes you out of the edit screen, back to the top of the invoice where you can review the invoice details.
 The invoice will be saved as a draft.

 - Save and...: Clicking this button gives you a list of other actions you can do in addition to saving the quote.
 These are things that might save you a step or a few clicks.
 Your options are to:

-- Email to Client: The invoice is saved and emailed to the client.
+- Send as Email: The invoice is saved and emailed to the client.
 Emailing an invoice removes it from draft status.